FarSkip-Collective: Unhobbling Blocking Communication in Mixture of Experts Models: Introduction

 Just because the new model architecture obviates dependencies in the model that regularly lead to blocking communication, it does not imply the architecture will automatically overlap computation and communication in practice if not implemented carefully.
-To this end, we realize the overlapping opportunities of the models by developing performant and overlapped implementations for training and inference.
-For training, we develop on top of Megatron-LM \cite{narayanan2021efficientMegatron-LM} and achieve 88.4\% computation-communication overlapping of the Expert Parallelism communication (87.6\% in forward, 89.0\% in backward) using asynchronous execution of communication collectives and novel scheduling techniques at the PyTorch API layer.
-On the inference side, we implement our method on top of vLLM and integrate our approach with CUDA/HIP Graphs achieving up to 97.6\% communication overlap.
-Overall we implement our approach for wide use across different hardware and avoid low-level kernel optimizations in favor of more general implementation at the PyTorch API level.
-We plan to open-source our implementation and modified model checkpoints and provide easy integration with the upstream frameworks.
+To this end, we realize the overlapping opportunities of the models by developing performant and overlapped implementations for training and inference which we have tested extensively.
+For training, we develop on top of Megatron-LM \cite{narayanan2021efficientMegatron-LM} and Primus \cite{AMD_AGI_Primus}.
+We achieve 88.4\% computation-communication overlapping of the Expert Parallelism communication (87.6\% in forward, 89.0\% in backward) using asynchronous execution of communication collectives and novel scheduling techniques at the PyTorch API layer.
+On the inference side, we implement our method on top of vLLM \& SGLang and integrate our approach with HIP/CUDA-graphs achieving up to 97.6\% communication overlap.
+Overall we implement our approach for wide use across different hardware and avoid low-level kernel optimizations in favor of more general implementation at the PyTorch layer.
+We open-source our overlapped implementations and provide easy integration with the upstream frameworks at \url{https://github.com/AMD-AGI/FarSkip-Collective}.

-We summarize our contributions as follows: \begin{itemize} \item We present FarSkip-Collectives, a method to convert the execution dependency of model layers that eliminates blocking communication patterns in MoEs, thereby allowing inference and training speed-ups.
+We summarize our contributions as follows: \begin{itemize} \item We present FarSkip-Collectives, a method to convert the execution dependency of model layers that eliminates blocking communication patterns in MoEs, thereby allowing inference and training speedups.

-\item We demonstrate at the 100B+ parameter scale that MoEs using the FarSkip-Collective architecture modifications retain the capabilities of modern MoEs while speeding-up their execution in distributed settings.
-In particular we fully convert the Llama 4 Scout MoE (109B) while maintaining average accuracy of the model within 1.0\% of the instruction-tuned open-sourced model release.
+\item We demonstrate at the 100B+ parameter scale that models using the FarSkip-Collective architecture modifications retain the capabilities of modern transformer blocks while speeding up their execution in distributed settings.
+In particular we fully convert the Llama 4 Scout MoE (109B) while observing only small drop in model performance of 1\% on average compared with the instruction-tuned open-sourced model release.
+(In the case of pre-training from scratch we demonstrate an average drop in performance of 0.3\% when ablating the DeepSeek-V2-Lite architecture (16B)).

-\item We develop FCSD, an efficient and general knowledge self-distillation recipe to convert existing LLMs into FarSkip models using $<$ 10B training tokens, and convert DeepSeek-V2 Lite (16B), Qwen-3-30B MoE (30B), and Llama 4 Scout (109B) achieving within 2.5\% of their original performance.
+\item We develop FCSD, an efficient and general knowledge self-distillation recipe to convert existing LLMs into FarSkip models and demonstrate it by converting DeepSeek-V2 Lite (16B), Qwen-3-30B-MoE (30B), and Llama 4 Scout (109B) with $<$ 10B training tokens.